-One of the perks of teaching in Spain is all the time I have to travel.
-Often English teachers have 4 day work schedules and teach between 20-25 hours a week and flights are pretty cheap from Madrid.
-Once you are done lesson planning you can focus on extracurricular activities, like traveling!
-I’ve been to Italy, Ireland, England, Germany, and France and not to mention all over Spain.
-Some of the places I haven’t been, however, may surprise you.
+One of the perks of teaching English in Spain is all the time I have to travel.
+Often English teachers have 4-day work schedules, teaching between 20 to 25 hours a week, and flights are pretty cheap from Madrid.
+Once you are done lesson planning you can focus on extracurricular activities like traveling!
+I’ve been to Italy, Ireland, England, Germany, and France, not to mention all over Spain.

 Some people brag that they are not “beach vacationers”.
-I on the other hand, cannot get enough of the beach and will go every chance I get the opportunity.
+I, on the other hand, cannot get enough of the beach and will go every chance I get the opportunity.
 Even just the sound of the ocean makes a beach getaway worth the time, travel and money.
-San Sebastian is a prime destination for beautiful beaches right here in Spain.
-I want to discover first hand what all the talk is about!
+San Sebastián is a prime destination for beautiful beaches right here in Spain.

 Where do you recommend going while teaching English in Spain?
 Leave a comment on Facebook and let us know your favorite destination.